 - A. Criminal record review requirements are pursuant to R.I.
-Gen. Laws § 23-17-34. - B. If an applicant has undergone a statewide criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
+Gen. Laws §§ 23-17-34 and 28-5.1-14. - B. If an applicant has undergone a statewide criminal records check within eighteen (18) months of an application for employment, then an employer may request from the bureau a letter indicating if any disqualifying information was discovered.
 The bureau will respond without disclosing the nature of the disqualifying information.
 This letter must be maintained on file to satisfy the requirements of R.I.
-Gen. Laws Chapter 23-17-34.
+Gen. Laws § 23-17-34. - C. Due to the fact that juvenile proceedings before the Rhode Island Family Court are exempt from disclosure, the requirement for a statewide criminal records check shall be waived for nursing facility employees under the age of eighteen (18).
+Provided, however, the nursing facility must perform a reference check for employees under age eighteen (18).
+Once the employee turns eighteen (18) years old, the required criminal records check must be completed within seven (7) days of his or her eighteenth birthday.